 As more of the blue sky appeared, it transformed the landscape into a colourful palette of greens, reds and yellows, framed by the distant blue of the ocean that now looked much more enticing.

-The second crossings of Curra brook broke up the trail about 540 meters after the fork, reminding us that at the end of the walk, Sydney’s most unique waterfall was waiting for us.
-From the second crossing it’s just under a kilometer to the coast where Curra Moors track meets the Coast Track that runs along the cliff tops between Bundeena and Otford.
+The second crossing of Curra brook broke up the trail about 540 meters after the fork, reminding us that at the end of the walk, Sydney’s most unique waterfall was waiting for us.
+From the second crossing, it’s just under a kilometer to the coast where Curra Moors track meets the Coast Track that runs along the cliff tops between Bundeena and Otford.

 So when we got to the boardwalk of the Coast Track, we took a slight detour to see these large skinks.
 They picked a very scenic spot for their colony – right on the edge of the cliff with stunning ocean views about 200 meters from the end of Curra Moors track towards Garie beach.